 It is customary in New York for the sellers’ attorney to prepare the first draft of the contract of sale.
 Most sellers’ attorneys start with a standardized form and then add a rider with additional terms to be negotiated with the buyers.
 Your attorney likely will also add an additional rider to the contract with terms to be negotiated with the sellers.

-Once the attorneys have finalized the contract, you and the sellers will sign it, and you will send the sellers’ attorney a downpayment, which you may lose if you walk away from the deal without a reason contemplated by the contract.
+Once the attorneys have finalized the contract, you and the sellers will sign it, and you will send the sellers’ attorney a downpayment, which (similar to what's called "earnest money" in other states) you may lose if you walk away from the deal without a reason contemplated by the contract.
 Typically, in New York State, the downpayment is for 10% of the purchase price, and the sellers’ attorney will deposit this amount into an escrow account.

 After the contract is signed, your attorney will need to do several things to prepare for a closing.
 First, the attorney will order a title report to see if there are any issues that sellers must resolve before a closing.
 These may include liens or violations against the property.